lebsral/strawberry-r-via-spelling/README.md

 ### 6. Analysis Tools

-The project includes two main analysis scripts for understanding template patterns and performance:
+All analysis scripts use the Qwen3-4B tokenizer and support both thinking and non-thinking modes.
+See `docs/analysis.md` for details.

 #### Template Analysis (`src/analysis/template_analysis.py`)